allexradu/check-product-id/README.md

-# check-product-id
+# Check Product ID
-Check if a Product ID exists in Excel Spreadsheet
+Check if a Product ID exists in Excel Spreadsheet, if a simple VLOOKUP fails to satify.